 CREATE TABLE parent ( id INT NOT NULL, PRIMARY KEY (id) ) ENGINE=INNODB; CREATE TABLE child ( id INT, parent_id INT, INDEX par_ind (parent_id), FOREIGN KEY (parent_id) REFERENCES parent(id) ON DELETE CASCADE ) ENGINE=INNODB;

-A more complex example in which a
+This is a more complex example in which a

-product_order table has foreign keys for two
+product_order table has foreign keys for

-other tables.
+two other tables.
 One foreign key references a two-column

 product table.
 The other

 references a single-column index in the

 CREATE TABLE product ( category INT NOT NULL, id INT NOT NULL, price DECIMAL, PRIMARY KEY(category, id) ) ENGINE=INNODB; CREATE TABLE customer ( id INT NOT NULL, PRIMARY KEY (id) ) ENGINE=INNODB; CREATE TABLE product_order ( no INT NOT NULL AUTO_INCREMENT, product_category INT NOT NULL, product_id INT NOT NULL, customer_id INT NOT NULL, PRIMARY KEY(no), INDEX (product_category, product_id), INDEX (customer_id), FOREIGN KEY (product_category, product_id) REFERENCES product(category, id) ON UPDATE CASCADE ON DELETE RESTRICT, FOREIGN KEY (customer_id) REFERENCES customer(id) ) ENGINE=INNODB;

-You can add a new foreign key constraint to an existing table
+You can add a foreign key constraint to an existing table

 ALTER TABLE tbl_name ADD [CONSTRAINT [symbol]] FOREIGN KEY [index_name] (col_name, ...)
-REFERENCES tbl_name (index_col_name,...)
+REFERENCES tbl_name (col_name,...)
 [ON DELETE reference_option] [ON UPDATE reference_option]